Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Numerical results

 a function that does not possess $H^2$ regularity when $(0.5,0.5) \in \Omega$, and satisfies $M u = \pi \delta_{(0.5,0.5)}$, where $M$ denotes the Monge-Amp\`ere measure (see, \textit{e.g.}, \cite{dephilippis,gutierrez}) and $\delta_{(0.5,0.5)}$ is the Dirac measure at $(0.5,0.5)$.
 In particular we consider the Monge-Amp\`ere problem on $\Omega = [0,1]^2$, and the problem reads:

 In particular, the solution to this problem is unique.
-Since our method is suited for strictly positive right-hand sides $f$, as suggested in \cite{caboussat}, we approximate \eqref{eq:delta} by

-where $\varepsilon > 0$ is a small positive number. \Cref{fig:root_central_approx} illustrates the computed solution $u_h$ and the pointwise error for $h=0.025$ and $\varepsilon = 10^{-2}$.
+Since our method is suited for strictly positive right-hand sides $f$, as suggested in \cite{caboussat}, we approximate the Dirca measure with $\delta_{(0.5,0.5)} = \frac{\varepsilon^2}{\pi(\varepsilon^2 + (x_1-0.5)^2 + (x_2-0.5)^2)^2}$, where $\varepsilon > 0$ is a small positive number. \Cref{fig:root_central_approx} illustrates the computed solution $u_h$ and the pointwise error for $h=0.025$ and $\varepsilon = 10^{-2}$.
 As expected, the error concentrates around the point $(0.5,0.5)$.
 However the least-squares methodology is also able to approximate these singular problems.
 This is confirmed by the error convergence shown in \Cref{fig:root_central_iter}.
 For both the error in $L^2$ and $H^1$ norms we recover a decay order of $\mathcal{O}(h)$.